In addition to a new home with loving parents, orphans often need

 many parts of the world, especially in the developing nations.

-Good clothing is important to orphaned children to protect them from the
+important to orphaned children to protect them from the

 elements and to help them feel socially acceptable.
 People who are too poor to afford housing need clothing for themselves